Foreword

 A few principles that shape what follows:

-• The frontier labs are the leading indicator.
-Most of the structural specialization in this Atlas was first observed in actual hiring at Anthropic, OpenAI, Palantir, Cursor, Databricks, Cohere.
+- The frontier labs are the leading indicator.
+Most of the structural specialization in this Atlas was first observed in actual hiring at Anthropic, OpenAI, Palantir, Databricks, Cohere, and the leading AI-native code-tooling companies.
 What's at the labs now is at customers in 12-24 months.

 What follows is the full taxonomy.